dfelinto/blender-manual/manual/modeling/geometry_nodes/material/material_selection.rst

    Material Selection Node

-The *Material Selection* ...
+The *Material Selection* node provides a selection for meshes that use this material.

 Inputs
 ======

 Material
-   xxxxxxxxxxxx
+   Standard material input.

 Properties